-The NASA West Virginia Space Grant Consortium, in cooperation with the Mid-Atlantic Aerospace Complex, will host the fourth annual Aviation Summer Camp, June 13-15, on the Evansdale campus of West Virginia University.
-The in-residence camp provides an opportunity for 45 students selected from a 20-county region in the state to have an all-expenses paid, aviation-focused experience.
+The in-residence camp provides an opportunity for 42 students selected from a 20-county region in the state to have an aviation- and science-focused experience.

-The camp concludes with a special presentation by former astronaut and WVU alumnus Captain Jon McBride.
-McBride’s presentation, which is open to the public, will be held on June 15 at 1:30 p.m., in room 113 of the Mineral Resources Building on WVU’s Evansdale Campus.
+The camp concludes with a special presentation by former astronaut and WVU alumnus Capt.
+Jon McBride.
+McBride’s presentation, which is open to the public, will be held at 1:30 p.m.
+June 14 in the Gold and Blue Room of the Evansdale Residential Complex.

 The camp is made possible through a grant from the NASA Education Office.

 CONTACT: Candy Cordwell, NASA WV Space Grant Consortium